 In 1885 a visitor to Halifax, Nova Scotia, described the Public Gardens as "a dream of beauty . . . the very perfection of landscape gardening."
 And so it was.

 Who would know that, a few short years before, this 18-acre site had consisted of little more than swamp and blueberry barren.

 For over a hundred years the Public Gardens has been the pride of Halifax.
 But in the fall of 2003 when Hurricane Juan made landfall, a city known for its green space and tree-lined streets, while fortunate in terms of human loss, suffered greatly nonetheless.
 An aerial photo of a nearby park showed a swath cut through mature-growth forest as if it were a field of hay levelled with the easy swing of a workman's scythe.
 All over the city people mourned for their trees, their parks, and the irreplaceable heritage plantings.
-Almost immediately donations for restoration began to flood in.
-But true restoration is an impossibility.
+True restoration is an impossibility.
 New plantings will branch out in different directions, stretch to new heights, weave a landscape all their own.
-It is said a generation will come and go without ever seeing the Gardens as they once were, or as they can be again.

 Another Halifax landmark: